New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 “I was introduced to the group in the fall of 1981 by DeLoris Stude, the long-time coordinator of the West Coast Quilters’ Conference.
 She invited me to attend the annual seminar.
 My first roommate was Lucy Hilty, one of the “stars” of “Quilts in Women’s Lives.”
 I thought I had really arrived!

-“After that first seminar in the early ‘80s, I was inspired to create a regional quilt study group, the Columbia-Willamette Quilt Study Group, based on the guidelines from the book Independent Scholar and the research paper presentation concept of AQSG.
+"After that first seminar in the early ‘80s, I was inspired to create a regional quilt study group, the Columbia-Willamette Quilt Study Group, based on the guidelines from the book Independent Scholar and the research paper presentation concept of AQSG.
 I thought that perhaps papers could first be prepared and presented locally and then be proposed for the AQSG Seminar.
-Instead, the group evolved to be more of a contemporary quilt guild with a focus on quilt history, studio tours, gallery exhibitions, and special events.
-The group has evolved to be an annual retreat, held in February with a featured scholar-in-residence.
-The scholars have included Judy Elsley, Pat Nichols, Heather Tewell, Katie Wolf, Gina Darlington, Kristin Miller, Eileen Trestain, Bev Dunivent, Jane Kirkpatrick, and Rhonda Frick-Wright.
+Instead, the group evolved to be more of a contemporary quilt group with a focus on quilt history, studio tours, gallery exhibitions, and special events.

-“Now, when the group meets for the annual retreat, two important projects are conducted.
+"Now, when the group meets for the annual retreat, two important projects are conducted.
 One is the Lottery for Latimer, the Quilt and Textile Center in Oregon.
-A choice item is raffled among those attending and the money is donated to Latimer.
+Members bring items to contribute, make a donation to Latimer, and have the right to choose an item.
 The other project is a social outreach for the Dougy Center, the International Center for Grieving Children based in Portland.
-Individual blocks are made for a quilt that the children add their statements to.
-Then, it is used as a tool to garner financial support for the center at their annual auction and to promote the center through educational programs and community outreach.
-Quilts have consistently raised over $100,000 and the center retains the ownership.
+Each year, the associate director Joan Schweizer-Hoff identifies a textile project we can do at the retreat.

 4) Who became your personal mentor as you began your learning?

 "Over the years, we supported each other’s passions and professional goals.
-I always took her unique workshops and purchased her works.
 In the late ‘80s, we curated an exhibition of new traditional and contemporary blue and white quilts for the University of Oregon Museum of Art.
-That exhibition traveled internationally for two years under the auspices of Visual Arts Resources.
+That exhibition traveled internationally for two years.

 5) What aspect of study were you most passionate about at first?
 How has this changed over time and why?

-“I continue most passionate about researching historic quilts and their link to the maker.
-Initially, I check in the quilt’s physical aspects – the size, date, types of fabrics, and place it were made.
-Then, I’m interested in what I can learn about the quilt’s intended function, and about the maker’s social, economic, and cultural life and the aesthetic influences from her community.
-These were my research questions as I traveled Oregon the last four years as a Chautauqua speaker for the Oregon Council for the Humanities.
-I presented sixty-six lectures during that time on the topic “The Tie that Binds: Quilts of Community in Oregon.”
-It was an amazing adventure to meet people in their communities, seek out their quilts, and listen to them share their experiences as quilters, as owners, as contributors to group-made quilts.”
+"I continue most passionate about quilts as valid documents of human experience.
+I love researching historic quilts, the link to the makers, and their life experience and community.
+Initially, I check in the quilt’s physical aspects – the size, date, types of fabrics, and place it was made.
+Then, I’m fascinated in what I can learn about the quilt’s intended function; the maker’s social, economic, and cultural life; and the aesthetic influences from her community.
+These were my research guidelines as I studied migration quilts; lectured for six years for the Oregon Council for the Humanities as a Chautauqua speaker; and now serve as an advisor to the Oregon Quilt Documentation Project.
+It is an amazing adventure to meet people in their communities; seek out their quilts; and listen to them share their experiences; and then to expand their appreciation and awareness of their quilt’s place in history."

 6) What is your current pet project?